scloud by Florian Salzmann

 Web Filter

-The web filter in Defender for Android works very well and, by the way, also opens a clear traffic jam page in non-Microsoft browsers, which shows that it has been identified by Defender.
-In the app overview, the user has the option of viewing the URLs scanned and blocked in the last 24 hours.
-The "Web Protection" menu item only shows that the protection is active and gives the user some information about phishing and co.
+The web filter in Defender for Android works quite well, and it even opens a clear status page in non-Microsoft browsers, which is recognizable as coming from Defender.
+In the app overview, the user can view the URLs scanned and blocked in the last 24 hours.
+The “Web Protection” menu item just shows that the protection is active and gives the user a few hints about phishing and similar threats.

 Microsoft Defender site blocked